OpenSIPS/SIPssert/docs/config/tests-set.md

 * `defaults`: consists of a dictionary that specify a set of default settings for the tasks that are being initiated within this tests set; more about this in [Defaults](#defaults) section.
+* `task_templates`: a dictionary of task templates that can be used within the scenarios of this tests set; each key is the name of the template, and the value is a dictionary describing the task as in [Tasks](../tasks.md); this value is optional; this can be useful to define common tasks that are used in multiple scenarios within the tests set; it is different from defaults, as templates define entire tasks, while defaults define only default settings for specific task types.
 * `init_tasks`: a list of tasks as described in [Tasks](../tasks.md) that should be run before running any scenario within this tests set; this value is optional, and if it is missing, no initial tasks are executed